Haufe-Lexware/hl.pas.samlplugin/README.rst

         </RoleDescriptor>
     </EntityDescriptor>

+At the moment the bindings specified in the above example (i.e. HTTP-Redirect for the SingleLogoutService and HTTP-POST for the AssertionConsumerService) are the only ones that are supported.
+For the authentication request, HTTP-Redirect is used.

 Please refer to available SAML2 documentation for further information.

 On the SAML2 PAS plugins' properties tab, you will need to specify some more properties to make things work: